SiamakGhodsi/siamakghodsi.github.io/README.md

 # siamakghodsi.github.io
 My personal website.
-I will put the lates news about e here.
-You can expect quarterly updates with new publications, news about my projects and my PhD Journey.
+I will publish the latest news about my research here.
+You can expect quarterly updates with new publications, project updates, and my overall PhD Journey.